carab9/huffman-coding/README.md

 # huffman-coding
 This project implements Huffman encoding and decoding algorithms.
-It reads in a pre-processed frequency file which contains the frequencies of corresponding characters.
+It reads in a pre-processed frequency file, AsciiFrequenciesV3.txt, which contains the frequencies of corresponding characters.
 It then builds a Huffman tree from a PriorityQueue.
 After that, the program reads in a compressed binary file, Compress.bin, and uses the Huffman tree to decrypt the information by using C++ bitset operation.
 The decrypted message is printed to stdout.

 ![image](https://github.com/carab9/huffman-coding/blob/main/huffman_code1.png?raw=true)